Deceptive Practices Protection in Kuwait

 What is this right?

-• False advertising — making misleading claims about a product's quality, origin, price, or features is illegal.
+• False advertising — misleading claims about a product's quality, origin, price, or features is a criminal offence.

-• Bait-and-switch tactics — advertising a product at a low price to lure customers and then pushing a more expensive alternative is prohibited.
+• Bait-and-switch tactics — advertising a low price to lure customers then pushing a more expensive alternative is prohibited.

-• Sellers cannot hide fees or charges — the total price must be clearly displayed before purchase.
+• Sellers cannot hide fees or charges — the total price must be displayed before purchase.

 • Counterfeit or imitation products must not be sold as genuine branded goods.